astronomer/airflow-guides/guides/custom-xcom-backends.md

     ge_batch_kwargs_list_pass >> ge_batch_kwargs_pass >> ge_checkpoint_pass
 ```

-Now if we run this DAG, we will see three XCom files in our S3 bucket, one for each operator.
-With this implementation, we didn't need to enable XCom pickling, can version and access our XCom data easily, and are not filling up the Airflow metadata database, making this a much more sustainable way of using this popular operator.
+When we run this DAG, we will see three XCom files in our S3 bucket, one for each operator.
+With this implementation, we didn't need to enable XCom pickling, we can version and access our XCom data easily, and we are not filling up the Airflow metadata database, making this a much more sustainable way of using this popular operator.